 Those who are interested must first contact their preferred foreign institution (the central foreign department of the school and/or faculty/department) and agree the conditions for entry.
 Take into account all the prerequisites of studies and life abroad, including the possible duty to pay tuition fees.

 To apply use the form of the receiving school, if it exists (posted on the pages of the foreign department).
-If there is no information for incoming students on the pages of the school outside of exchange programmes, then:
+If there is no information for incoming students on the pages of the school outside of exchange programmes, then write an e-mail to the foreign department of the chosen school (do not forget the basic information: what you want to study, how long and in what period).

 Application for the grant programme Freemovers at the CIC: